 Provides students with knowledge and understanding of the leadership and management of nonprofit organizations.
 Students will gain theoretical and practical knowledge of the most essential leadership skills and attributes, as well as management functions exercised in nonprofit organizations.
-Prerequisites: BSE 3720
+Prerequisite: BSE 3720.

-3910 Topics in Business & Nonprofit Management (2 or 4 sh)
+3910 Topics in Business and Nonprofit Management (2 or 4 sh)

 An intensive investigation of a selected topic in business, economics or nonprofit management.
 Extensive reading and research expected.
 Seminar format.
-Prerequisite: BSE 1010 and consent of instructor.
+Prerequisite: BSE 2211.

-3920 Advanced Topics in Business (1 - 4 sh)
+3920 Advanced Topics in Business (1-4 sh)

-This is a tpoics course allowing the School of Business to grant undergraduate credit for selected graduate courses taken through SBNM.
+This is a topics course allowing the School of Business to grant undergraduate credit for selected graduate courses taken through SBNM.